-So if you choose to have succulents and sedum as a plant in your garden, you will still get a lot of color and contrast.
+So if you choose to have succulents and colorful sedums as plants in your garden, you will still get a lot of color and contrast.
 I have a lot blooming all spring and summer, including the perennials I have in the ground, and all the containers I have.
 And I have way too many.
 But I can’t help myself.
 I just want to make more and more hypertufa.
 As easy as these plants are to propagate, I don’t see any reason to stop!

 How are your colors in the garden this mid-September day?